s1l1c0np1r4t3/Hacktoria-CTF-WriteUps/Easy/TheKillerClown.md

 <img width="500" src="https://user-images.githubusercontent.com/56886006/203390626-15f85935-bf66-4329-9ce2-70502fefe9ca.png">

-I decided to start with Cedar Rose Park as it is the closest to the North West area on the map.
+**I decided to start with Cedar Rose Park as it is the closest to the North West area on the map**

 <img width="500" src="https://user-images.githubusercontent.com/56886006/203390725-a85f190c-cc19-46b4-8c79-a8da9eba960b.png">